10 _ Privacy and personal information policy and procedure

 Access to information

-Participants and clients
+Students and clients

-Participants and clients will have access to all information held on them.
-Allara will store and use the information appropriately and limit access to only those who have a legal reason to have access to that information, or whom the participant or client has given permission.
+Allara Learning will store and use the information appropriately and limit access to only those who have a legal reason to have access to that information, or whom the student or client has given permission.

 Staff

-Staff will have access to all information we hold on them, and we will store and use the information appropriately and limit access to only those who have a legal reason to have access to that information, or whom the staff member has given permission.
+Information held will be stored with limited access to only those who have a legal reason to have access to that information, or whom the staff member has given permission.

 Staff members who request access to their information will be given full access to the details they want.
-No cost will be charged for them accessing their information whilst they are employed by Allara.
-If the person is no longer an employee of Allara and they request access of information, there may be a fee involved, which must be paid in advance of access.
+No cost will be charged for them accessing their information whilst they are employed by Allara Learning.

 Australian Privacy Principles